Rigidity of Frameworks Supported on Surfaces: Frameworks on Surfaces

 If $(G,p)$ is minimally infinitesimally rigid then by the last theorem and the hypotheses it is also minimally continuously rigid.
 Thus (ii) holds by Proposition \ref{p:minrigidnec}.
 It remains to show that if (i) and (ii) hold then the framework, which is infinitesimally rigid (by (i)) is minimally infinitesimally rigid.
 This follows since if $E'\varsubsetneq E$ and $((V,E'),p)$ is rigid then $|E'|+|V|$ is greater than or equal to the row rank and so $|E|+|V| > 3|V|-d(\M,p)$ and $ 2|V|-|E| < d(\M,p)$. \end{proof}

-\begin{rem}{\rm Note that for the circular cylinder $\M$ we have
+{ \begin{rem} {\rm Note that for the circular cylinder $\M$ we have

 when these frameworks are completely regular.
-These are continuously rigid frameworks, while if $G$ is the double triangle graph obtained from $K_3$ by a Henneberg move, then a typical framework $(G,p)$ is not continuously or infinitesimally rigid.
-In fact $G=K_4\backslash e$ and we see that a full \textquotedblleft rotation\textquotedblright (flex) of $(G,p)$ on the cylinder passes through noncongruent realisations of the \textquotedblleft unrotatable\textquotedblright framework $(K_4,p)$. } \end{rem}
+Although each of these frameworks is continuously rigid according to our definition, the graphs $K_2, K_3$ are too small to reveal the flexibility constraints that the cylinder imposes on larger frameworks.
+These become evident only for $K_4$ and it is from $K_4$ that we can build rigid frameworks with Henneberg moves.
+Indeed if $G$ is the double triangle graph obtained from $K_3$ by a Henneberg move, then a generic framework $(G,p)$ is not continuously or infinitesimally rigid.
+In fact $G=K_4\setminus e$ and we see that a full ``rotation'' (flex) of $(G,p)$ on the cylinder passes through noncongruent realisations of the ``unrotatable'' framework $(K_4,p)$. } \end{rem} }

-\begin{rem}{\rm Let $(K_4,p)$ be a separated regular realisation of $K_4$ in $\bR^3$.
+\begin{rem} {\rm Let $(K_4,p)$ be a separated regular realisation of $K_4$ in $\bR^3$.
 Then a specialisation of six vertex coordinates is sufficient to remove all continuous nonconstant flexes of $(K_4,p)$.
 If the framework vertices are all constrained to a smooth surface $\M$ then a specialisation of at most three equations is needed to remove all continuous flexes.
 That three may be necessary can be seen when $\M$ is a plane, or a union of parallel planes, or when $\M$ is a sphere, or a union of concentric spheres.
 Let us define the \textit{degrees of freedom} $d(\M)$ of the surface $\M$ as the minimum number of vertex coordinate specifications necessary to remove the rigid motions of all proper completely regular realisations of $K_4$ on $\M$.
-Thus, for the sphere and the plane there are $3$ degrees of freedom, for the infinite circular cylinder there are $2$, and for many familiar surfaces with only rotational symmetry, such as cones, ellipsoids and tori, there is one degree of freedom.
+Thus, for the sphere and the plane there are $3$ degrees of freedom, for the infinite circular cylinder there are $2$, and for many familiar surfaces with only rotational symmetry, such as cones and tori, there is one degree of freedom.
 The degrees of freedom of $\M$ coincides with the minimum value of $\dim_\M(K_4,p)$ as $p$ ranges over separated completely regular quadruples in $\M$.
-In light of this, and our Laman style theorem for the cylinder, a plausible conjecture is the following: \textit{for reasonable manifolds the graphs for which {every} completely regular framework on $\M$ is continuously rigid are those that are maximally independent of type $d(\M)$, together with a number of small exceptions. }} \end{rem}
+In light of this, and our Laman style theorem for the cylinder, a plausible conjecture is the following: \textit{for reasonable manifolds the graphs for which {every} completely regular framework on $\M$ is continuously rigid are those that are $(2,d(\M))$-tight, together with a number of small exceptions.}} \end{rem}

-\section{Henneberg moves on constrained frameworks.}
+\section{Henneberg Moves on Constrained\\ Frameworks}

 We now work towards combinatorial (Laman type) characterisations of rigid frameworks on some elementary surfaces.
 The proofs follow a common scheme in which we are required to

 (i) establish an inductive scheme for the generation of the graphs in the appropriate class $\C$ for the surface, where the scheme employs moves of Henneberg type or other moves such as graph extensions,